ctz/cifra/README.md

 tweetnacl      | `-Os`        | 75979000    | 2.8KB     | 2244B
 tweetnacl      | `-O2`        | 68876000    | 3.0KB     | 2268B
 tweetnacl      | `-O3`        | 69622000    | 8.9KB     | 2900B

+naclref at -O2 seems to give a good balance.
+If you can spare the flash, donna is quite significantly quicker.

 ## C library requirements
 Cifra requires `memcpy`, `memset`, `abort` and `assert`.